How to Start an Emergency Fund (Even on a Tight Budget)

 Cancel subscriptions you don’t use weekly

-I audited mine and found $67/month going to things I used maybe once a month or less.
-That’s $800 a year.
+I audited mine and found around $67/month going to things I used maybe once a month or less.
+That’s about $800 a year.
 I kept the ones I used regularly and canceled the rest.
 The savings went straight to the fund.

 The Rules I Keep